Masaki Tokudome

-Masaki Tokudome (徳留 真紀, Tokudome Masaki) is a Japanese motorcycle racer.
-He had his best season riding for the Aprilia factory in 1996, when he won four Grand Prix races and finished second in the 125cc world championship behind Haruchika Aoki.
+Masaki Tokudome (徳留 真紀, Tokudome Masaki) is a Japanese occasional motorcycle racer.
+Tokudome competed in international Grand Prix motorcycle racing between 1994 and 2005, finishing second in the 125cc World Championship behind countryman Haruchika Aoki while riding for the Aprilia factory team in 1996.
 Tokudome won five Grand Prix races during his career.

+Tokudome was a longtime competitor in the All-Japan Road Race Championship after departing the international scene.
 He was the J-GP3 Champion in the class for the first time in 2012, after being runner up on three separate occasions, and again in 2016.
+Tokudome retired from full-time competition in 2024.